Have Questions?

 601-922-0026

-Born Free New Beginnings has been providing addiction rehabilitation to individuals who live in Byram and who are battling with substance abuse disorders.
+Born Free New Beginnings has been providing addiction rehabilitation to individuals who live in Byram, Mississippi and who are battling with substance abuse disorders.
 As such, Born Free New Beginnings provides a wide array of services such as cognitive/behavior therapy, group therapy, dialectical behavior therapy, brief intervention approach, substance abuse counseling approach, motivational interviewing and others applying its unique philosophy of evidence based approaches to addiction treatment.

 This rehabilitation program also believes that results are best achieved by providing individual services to each client.
 To this end, it has been specializing in a wide range of personalized treatments like residential beds for client's children, suicide prevention services, transgender or (LGBT) clients, treatment for spanish-speaking clients, persons with serious mental illness, co-occurring mental and substance abuse disorders and more.
 In the same way, this drug and alcohol treatment facility offers these treatments in the following settings - long term addiction treatment facilities, outpatient counseling, short term treatment facilities, inpatient drug and alcohol rehab programs, detox facilities and more.